EskildVeren/summer24/README.md

 ## 30.08; Checks are now a thing

 I can now check for checks.
 THe solution was not pretty, but I am getting kinda tired of programming chess.
 I think what's missing now only is en passant, promotions, castling and actually being able to win this game

+## 31.08; Castling is implemented (kinda)

+I am almost finished with castling.
+All that is left is checking for whether all tiles between the rook and the king (including the king's tile) are in check.
+I feel like a lot of the programming after drawing the pieces has ben kinda tiresome, but stil a lot of fun.
+It is like solving a puzzle, where I am punished/rewarding based on how I solved all the previous puzzles.
+Still, I can't wait to complete this project.
+There are many stones in my graveyard of uncompleted projects, but hopefully, this chessgame wont be included in that pile.